Dear Sophomore Families,

 There are a few other pieces of information your own student should take into consideration.
 One is purely logistical: to be eligible for any major, a student must have a C-minus or better average in courses in the major.
 Students should check with the department they plan to major in for any additional grading requirements.
 Your student may stop by the registrar’s office for clarification on declaring a major.

 More broadly, your students should keep well in mind that the requirements of a major (which vary somewhat from department to department) still leave plenty of room to continue exploring courses across the entire curriculum for their final two years at Williams.
 This is why we encourage students to think carefully before declaring a double major.
 It’s often better to declare a single major and retain full flexibility to choose the rest of their courses, which they may use to take some clusters of classes in other areas they are very interested in, to explore broadly all over the curriculum, or both.
 Majoring in one subject (such as biology) and concentrating in a particular area of academic interest (such as Africana Studies) is a great way to go.

 It’s also worth reminding your students that their particular choice of major may have less impact on determining their future professional life than they think.
 Students often pursue careers and even graduate study in fields in which they didn’t major.
 And professors regularly write recommendations that speak to the talent and skills of students in their courses, whether they were majors or not.

 I hope these thoughts prove useful as you continue your own conversations with your students about their academic paths through Williams.
-When you do, please remind them to take full advantage of all the campus resources available to help them with these key decisions, starting with my colleagues in the Dean’s Office.
+When you do, please remind them to take full advantage of all the campus resources available to help them with these key decisions, starting with my colleague Tamanika Steward, Assistant Dean for Sophomore Year Students.

 With best regards,